Neckbreaker: Swinging neckbreaker

 The attacking wrestler applies a front facelock while they place their hands side by side under each other shoulder and uses their free hand to grab hold of the opponent's far hand before swinging over the opponent and down to the ground, in a semi-circular motion, so that both the wrestler and the opponent fall to the ground back-first, causing the back of the opponent's neck to impact on the shoulder of the attacking wrestler.
 One variation sees the attacking wrestler fall to a seated position, slamming the opponent's neck into the mat between their legs.
 Another version that sees the attacking wrestler swing inward, throwing the opponent over and to the ground, is often referred to as a whiplash.
-Eve Torres uses this move, calling it 'The Heart Breaker'.
+Eve Torres uses this move, calling it The Heart Breaker.
+Lexis King uses a cross-arm variant as a finisher, calling it the Dire Promises during his time in AEW and the Coronation during his time in WWE.
+CM Punk uses a variation where he first twists the opponent's arm before performing the move.

 One variation, known as a Swinging neckbomb, sees the attacking wrestler fall to a seated position slamming the opponent's neck into the mat between their legs.